 21 When her husband Elkanah went up with all his family to offer the annual sacrifice to the Lord and to fulfill his vow, 22 Hannah did not go.
 She said to her husband, “After the boy is weaned, I will take him and present him before the Lord, and he will live there always.”

-Hannah’s decision and faith in God are some of the reasons why we have her as an example to all the mothers in the world.
+Hannah’s decision and faith in God are why we have her as an example to all the mothers in the world.
 So, like Hannah, we should appreciate our mothers who dedicated us to the Lord.
-On the other hand, this is an inspiration to mothers worldwide to dedicate their children unto Him who knows all and owns all.
+On the other hand, this inspires mothers worldwide to dedicate their children to Him, who knows all and owns all.

 5 I am reminded of your sincere faith, which first lived in your grandmother Lois and your mother Eunice and, I am persuaded, now lives in you also.

 Lois and Eunice are the best examples of mothers who have influential faith.
-Rearing children was not an easy task, and teaching them to follow Christ and do the work of His ministry is a lot harder.
-But these women had back-to-back raised a faithful young leader who influenced many in his time even up to the present time.
+Rearing children was difficult, and teaching them to follow Christ and do the work of His ministry was a lot harder.
+But these women had back-to-back raised a faithful young leader who influenced many in his time, even up to the present.

-They were able to inspire young Timothy to start serving the Lord at a young age to the point that Paul acknowledged them both in the book of 2 Timothy chapter 1.
+They inspired young Timothy to start serving the Lord at a young age to the point that Paul acknowledged them both in the book of 2 Timothy chapter 1.
 This inspiration of unwavering faith flowed down from Lois to Eunice and Timothy.

-Their lives are reminders of what our Godly mothers do –– to do their best teaching us God’s ways and lead us to the path of the ministry.
-Likewise, our mothers serve as inspirations to never give up in teaching and encouraging their children to love and serve God.
+Their lives are reminders of what our Godly mothers do –– to do their best to teach us God’s ways and lead us to the path of the ministry.
+Likewise, our mothers inspire us to never give up on teaching and encouraging their children to love and serve God.

 20 Amram married his father’s sister Jochebed, who bore him Aaron and Moses.
 Amram lived 137 years.